Admiral-Fish/DiscordBot/README.md

 [![PokemonRNG](https://discordapp.com/assets/07dca80a102d4149e9736d4b162cff6f.ico)](https://discord.gg/d8JuAvg)

 ## .env file setup
-Create a file in the root of the file named `.env`, and setup these values:
+Create a file in the root of the folder named `.env`, and setup these values:
 - DISCORD_TOKEN - The bot's discord token
 - MODROLE_ID - The ID of the mod role
 - LOGCHAN_ID - The ID of the mod's log channel